AdobeDocs/mobile-services.fr-FR/help/windows-appstore/c-getting-started/dev-qs.md

 1. Right-click the `ADBMobileConfig.json]` file in your solution and select **[!UICONTROL Properties]**.

-1. Lorsque les propriétés **[!UICONTROL du fichier]** sont sélectionnées, assurez-vous **[!UICONTROL que l'action]** de package est définie sur **[!UICONTROL Contenu]**.
+1. Les propriétés **[!UICONTROL du]** fichier étant sélectionnées, assurez-vous que l’action **[!UICONTROL du]** package est définie sur **[!UICONTROL Contenu]**.

-   Pour les projets JavaScript, le fichier est défini par défaut sur **[!UICONTROL Contenu]** .
+   Pour les projets JavaScript, le fichier est défini sur **[!UICONTROL Contenu]** par défaut.

 ## Update the ADBMobileConfig.json config file {#section_0BC8CC0E4AAD4AC385FA0AEDC3C56AFE}

-`ADBMobileConfig.json` Le fichier contient des paramètres SDK globaux, qui se trouvent à la racine de votre projet après avoir renseigné la section *Ajouter la bibliothèque et le fichier de configuration à votre projet* .
+The `ADBMobileConfig.json` file contains global SDK settings, and is located at your project root after you complete the steps in the *Add the Library and Config File to your Project* section.
 If your `ADBMobileConfig.json` file was not pre-configured by Adobe Mobile Services, you need to update a few values to get started.

 Voici un exemple de fichier `ADBMobileConfig.json` :